How it works

-Posted May 16, 2022Are you wondering, "Where can I store my luggage in Rochester?"
-Perhaps you just arrived in Rochester and need a place to store your bags before you check into your hotel or AirBnB -- or maybe you just checked out and don't want to drag your bags around with you for the rest of the day.
+Posted Dec 3, 2022Are you wondering, "Where can I store my luggage in Rochester?"
+Perhaps you just arrived in Rochester and need a place to store your bags before you check into your hotel or AirBnB -- or maybe with you for the rest of the day. with you for the rest of the day.

-Perhaps, you're planning on shopping at Vacant, Rochester Public Market, or The Marketplace Mall and need a place to store your bags.
-Or, you're planning on sightseeing around Rochester at Charlotte-Genesee Lighthouse, St. Michael's Church, or Genesee Brewing Company and don't want to be burdened by your baggage.
+Perhaps, you're planning on shopping at Eastview Mall, Marketplace Commons, or Towne Center at Webster and need a place to store your bags.
+Or, you're planning on at Ontario Beach Park, Black Creek Park, or Webster Park and don't want to be burdened by your baggage.

 Don't worry, there are plenty of options for luggage storage in Rochester!

 Luggage storage nearby most Rochester hotspotsBounce is one of the largest luggage storage networks in Rochester and the world.

 Featured in , Bounce is present in more than 100 cities.
 We partner with local hotels and shops to open up space for you to drop off your bags in essentially any major neighborhood.

 Our team vets each location and provides all the security measures including insurance, security seals, and well-trained staff.

 Bounce is the #1-rated bag storage network with thousands of 5-star reviews.
 Many of our shops are open for luggage storage 24/7 but this varies by location… we strategically open new spots so you can find the closest location to temporarily store your bags.
 Our prices in Rochester start at just $5.90 per 24h/bag.